 As in a conventional classroom, instructors employ a range of strategies for teaching a course:

 In addition, teachers and students have at their disposal several tools that are unique to electronic learning environments.

-All course material is online, no textbook is required.
+All course material is online and no textbook is required.
 Assignments are submitted electronically.
-Tests are completed online at a time convenient for the student, and the course ends with a final exam which the student writes under the supervision of a proctor approved by Queenswood High school at a predetermined time and place.
+Tests are completed online at a time convenient for the student, and the course ends with a final exam which the student writes under the supervision of a proctor approved by QW Language School at a predetermined time and place.
 The final mark and report card are then forwarded to the student’s home school.